GothicKit/ZenKit/docs/engine/objects/zCVobStartpoint.md

     **ZenKit Class:** `VStartPoint`

 Marks the players initial position when loading in the game level.
-Behaves like [`zCVobSpot`](zCVobSpot.md) but causes the game to put the player at its location when the world is loaded.
+Behaves like [`zCVobSpot`](zCVobSpot.md) but causes the game to put the player at its location and in its orientation when the world is loaded.

 <ul class="sp-list">
     <li class="sp-type"><a href="../zCVob/">zCVob</a></li>